OpenAngelArena/oaa/docs/tourney/job_descriptions.md

 - Coordinate & enforce schedules with Admins/Mods

+- Fill-in as Admin/Mod when necessary

+- Creating policy and procedure documents in cooperation with tournament staff and OAA devs.

+- Working with the Players and Staff to create a Bracket/Seeding Order for the tournament.

 #### Planning Duties

+- Seeing that the only people on the discord are those who are supposed to be, and that they are organized.

+- Ensuring team setup deadlines are kept.

+- Training Admins and Mods on procedures for enacting and enforcing policies related to planning.

+- Communicating with Execution Coordinator to ensure readiness prior to the start of the tournament.

-## Execution Coordinator -
+## Execution Coordinator

 ### Requirements

-Needs to have previous experience as Coordinator/Admin/Mod for a DOTA or OAA tournament.
+OAA dev and previous experience as Coordinator/Admin/Mod for a DOTA or OAA tournament.
+Multi-lingual experience is a plus.

 ### Duties